Joep Kluskens: VVV-Venlo

-Kluskens started playing football for amateur club RSKV Merefeldia, before joining the Fortuna Sittard academy in 2011.
-Kluskens then moved to PSV where he spent a total of five years in their youth academy.
-In 2019 he returned to Fortuna Sittard before moving to VVV-Venlo in 2020.
+Kluskens began playing football with amateur club RSKV Merefeldia before joining the Fortuna Sittard academy in 2011.
+He later moved to PSV, where he spent five years in the club's youth system.
+In 2019, he returned to Fortuna Sittard, and a year later joined VVV-Venlo.

-On 25 April 2022 he made his league debut for VVV during a 6–1 away loss at Jong Ajax, where he was brought on by head coach Jos Luhukay shortly before the final whistle for Ian Hussein Ngobi.
-The following week he made his first start, impressing with his positive passing in a 2–2 draw against Excelsior.
+He made his league debut for VVV on 25 April 2022 in a 6–1 away defeat to Jong Ajax, coming on shortly before full time for Ian Hussein Ngobi following an introduction by head coach Jos Luhukay.
+One week later, he made his first start, featuring in a 2–2 draw against Excelsior.